Biggest Production Ever

 Cables ran across the stage.
 Musicians tuned their instruments.
 A stagehand tapped on microphones as the sound guy adjusted dials.
 Camera persons took positions around the periphery.

-Soon, conversations came to an abrupt close, cell phones went dark, and the screen above the stage counted the final seconds before dozens of singers filled the stage, belting out the opening number amidst swirling spotlights and colored fog.
+Suddenly, conversations came to an abrupt close, cell phones went dark, and the screen above the stage counted the final seconds before dozens of singers filled the stage, belting out the opening number amidst swirling spotlights and colored fog.

 The audience rose to their feet in delight.
 Some sang along.
 Some danced.
 Others simply took it all in.
 Everyone moved to the music.